 Bethells Beach (Te Henga) and Lake Wainamu Guide

-Bethells Beach is just one of the many magical places in New Zealand.
-We were there the other day and have a ton of information to share so you too can enjoy Bethells Beach as much as we did!
+Bethells Beach is just one of the many magical places to visit in New Zealand.
+We love visiting Bethells Beach and have a ton of information to share so you too can enjoy Bethells Beach as much as we do!

 The topics in this guide to Bethells Beach and area are:

 - Getting to Bethells Beach

 - Opening hours